 The launch of TMP HE Australia and New Zealand follows consultation with a number of vice-chancellors and other sector stakeholders who have welcomed the initiative.
-Applications for Top Management Programme for Higher Education Australia and New Zealand, will open shortly.
+Applications for Top Management Programme for Higher Education Australia and New Zealand,are open until 27 November 2019.

 Other Advance HE initiatives include:

 - A recently signed Memorandum of Understanding with TEQSA which provides the framework for cooperation in areas to support their enhancement role.

 - Work with SAGE (Science in Australia Gender Equity), a partnership between the Academy of Science and the Academy of Technology and Engineering who have been piloting Advance HE’s Athena SWAN Charter in Australia.
 In December last year, 15 Australian institutions were presented with the Athena SWAN Bronze Award, recognising their initiatives to improve gender equity and diversity.
 The institutions awarded are the first group of a further 45 aiming to complete the Athena SWAN Bronze process this year.

 - Ongoing accreditation of teaching development programmes and the award of Fellowships aligned to the Professional Standards Framework, an internationally recognised framework for benchmarking success within higher education teaching and learning support.
 There are now over 2,730 Fellows in Australia and New Zealand.